johnfhaidoulis/Lung-Cancer-England-Report/README.md

 ![Report](Screenshot1.jpg)

 * Considering there was a similar increase in the overall number of patients between 2022 and 2023 there was a similar one-year survival increase.
+Tooltips were added for each graph to display the percentage change.
 * NHS regions were ranked by lung cancer one-year surival; London hospitals provided the highest One year survival rate.
 A slider is provided to adjust the rank to compare the percentile position of specific regions.

 ![PercentileRank](Screenshot2.jpg)